Xceptance/XLT-Packer/README.md

 Build cloud machine images running [Xceptance LoadTest](https://xceptance.com/xlt) with ease using [Packer](https://packer.io).

-Up to now, you can find scripts for the following cloud vendors:
+Up to now, you can find scripts for the following cloud vendors or platforms:
  - DigitalOcean
  - Amazon EC2
  - Google Compute Engine
+ - Docker

 NOTE: Please note that this is not for cloud managing, but only for image creation.

-All XLT images are based on Ubuntu 16.04 (xenial), so using another base OS (even another Ubuntu) may not work.
+All XLT images are based on Ubuntu 18.04 (bionic), so using another base OS (even another Ubuntu) may not work.

 ## Preparation ##

-Most of the work (and magic) is done by a open-source tool named [Packer](https://packer.io) built by HashiCorp.
+Most of the work (and magic) is done by an open-source tool named [Packer](https://packer.io) built by HashiCorp.
 So, you will need to [download and install](https://packer.io/downloads.html) it first.

 ## Create an Image ##